 Maple Orange Chicken

-1 teaspoon Dijon mustard
+1 tsp.
+Dijon mustard

-1/2 cup pure kosher maple syrup
+1/2 c. pure kosher maple syrup

-1/3 cup fresh orange juice
+1/3 c. fresh orange juice

-1/4 cup apricot jam
+1/4 c. apricot jam

-1/8 teaspoon white pepper
+1/8 tsp. white pepper

-1/4 teaspoon salt
+1/4 tsp. salt

-1 tablespoon sesame seed or olive oil
+1 tbsp. sesame seed or olive oil

 Drizzle any marinade that has leaked onto roasting pan over chicken just before serving.

-Leftovers, slivered, are nice tossed in an Asian pasta salad, in a wrap, or on a baby greens salad or even in a Chicken Caesar.
-I serve this with orange couscous or cellophane noodles.
-Boyajian Inc. or some kosher maple producers, offer maple vinegar.
+This is ridiculously quick and easy recipe.
+Serve with citrus couscous, cellophane noodles, wild rice, or asparagus.
+Orange wedges on top.
+Leftovers, slivered, are nice tossed in an Asian pasta salad, in a wrap, on a baby greens salad, or even in a Chicken Caesar salad.
+Some kosher maple producers offer maple vinegar.